Skip to main content

 Other contact fields

-Other contacts use the same name, contact details, and personal details fields as clients and prospects.
-They do not support household, address, tier, or tag fields.
+Other contacts use the same name, contact details, address, and personal details fields as clients and prospects — including LinkedIn URL and Company.
+They do not support household, tier, tag, or note fields, and only one address per contact (no Address 2 fields).

 Note fields